awsdocs/amazon-rds-on-vmware-user-guide/doc_source/troubleshooting-rds-on-vmware.md

 To solve the issue, delete your unused DB instances and unused custom AZs\.
 If you can't create a new custom AZ after deleting unused DB instances and unused custom AZs, contact AWS Support\.

-For information about creating a new custom AZ, see [Creating Additional Custom AZs in a Region](creating-a-custom-az.md)\.
+For information about creating a new custom AZ, see [Creating additional custom AZs in an AWS Region](creating-a-custom-az.md)\.

-## Edge Router Can't Ping the ESXi Edge Gateway<a name="troubleshooting-rds-on-vmware.cannot-create-custom-az"></a>
+## Edge Router can't ping the ESXi Edge Gateway<a name="troubleshooting-rds-on-vmware.cannot-create-custom-az"></a>

 In this case, the Edge Router can't ping the ESXi Edge Gateway\.

 To solve the issue, check the routing configuration from Edge Router console, and look for errors\.

-## Error in the OVF Template<a name="troubleshooting-rds-on-vmware.ovf-template-error"></a>
+## Error in the OVF template<a name="troubleshooting-rds-on-vmware.ovf-template-error"></a>

 In this case, there is an error in the OVF template\.